informatics-isi-edu/ermrestjs/docs/user-docs/annotation.md

 #### Tag: 2015 Display Settings Hierarchy

+- Comment related settings:
   - The `"comment"` setting applies *only* to the model element which is annotated.
-- The `"_comment_render_markdown_": false` should be used if you don't want us to treat the comment as a markdown value.
-By default we're assuming given comments are markdown.
+  - The `"comment_render_markdown": false` should be used if you don't want us to treat the comment as a markdown value.
+By default we're assuming all comments are markdown.
-- The `"table_comment_display"` and `"column_comment_display"` setting applies *only* to the model element which is annotated.
-  - Currently the contextualized `table_comment_display` is supported for `compact` context for the title and the tables in detailed context when they are part of a foreign key relationship in `visible-columns` or `visible-foreign-keys`.
+  - `"table_comment_display"` is only supported for `compact` context for the title and the tables in `detailed` context when they are part of a foreign key relationship in `visible-columns` or `visible-foreign-keys`.
-  - `column_comment_display` is accepted as a parameter, but currently doesn't do anything.
+  - `"column_comment_display"` is only used in `entry` context.
 - The `"name"` and `"markdown_name"` setting applies *only* to the model element which is annotated.
 They bypass the `name_style` controls which only apply to actual model names.
   - The `"markdown_name"` setting takes precedence if both are specified.
 - The `"name_style"` setting applies to the annotated model element and is also the default for any nested element.